 Rebecca Sealey - 2017

 Following early service on the QLD Chapter and the university liaison network, Associate Professor Sealey served ESSA as a member of the ESSA Research Committee and as a media spokesperson throughout 2009-2016.
-In 2013, she joined the newly established ExEd national clinical education group and as current Deputy Chair of this group, leads and assists with evidence-based development of national curricular and clinical education priorities.
-Associate Professor Sealey has also substantially contributed to contemporary research, as highlighted by 70+ research outputs across the applied sport and exercise science/clinical exercise physiology, and allied health education and practice.
+In 2013, she joined the ExEd national clinical education group, leading and assisting with evidence-based development of national curricular and clinical education priorities.
+Associate Professor Sealey has also substantially contributed to contemporary research, as highlighted by 80+ research outputs across applied sport and exercise science/clinical exercise physiology, and allied health education and practice.

 Steve Selig - 2010